Egon Schiele Art Centrum

-The Egon Schiele Art Centrum (ESAC) is a museum and gallery devoted to the Austrian painter Egon Schiele in Český Krumlov, Czech Republic.
+The Egon Schiele Art Centrum (ESAC) is a museum and gallery devoted to the Austrian painter Egon Schiele in Krumau, Czech Republic.

 History

 The Egon Schiele Art Centrum was established in 1992 by a group of Czechs, Austrians and Americans.
 Since 1993 it has presented a permanent exhibition of the works of Egon Schiele in addition to annual displays of 20th-century art by artists such as Picasso, Dalí, and Klimt.